Directing Judici and court emails to an alternate address

 KB article ID: 3400 (permalink)

-If you are an attorney, the e-mail on your account has to be yours, because Illinois Supreme Court policy limits online access to the attorneys of record and litigants on the case.
-This effectively means that all correspondence from the court and Judici will go to a unique e-mail address associated with the attorney.
-Judici has an item on our development road map to allow the attorney to authorize an additional address to receive e-mail correspondence.
+If you are an attorney, the e-mail on your account has to match what the court has, otherwise anyone could sign up to see your cases on Judici.
+Illinois Supreme Court policy limits some online access to the attorneys of record on the case.
+This effectively means that all correspondence from the court and Judici will go to the same place.
+But remember, you can use your e-mail tool to create a forwarding rule which sends all such incoming e-mails to other addresses.